azmigueldario/giardia_mlst_2023/notebook/2023_giardia_mlst.md

   - detailed instructions to run jobs inside slurm on Eagle
   - configuration for processes to run for a longer time and not be cancelled due to large size of Giardia spp. genome (compared to bacteria)

+### 20230830 - restart work on the project

+- Rebased the development branch with the main branch
+- Input datasets were removed by mistake, so I recreate them.
+Yet, there is poor documentation in the python script so I improve it for future uses including sanity check for input dataset as well as detailed explanations of the expected parameters.
+  - The ideal output are several separated files each one having the train and testing datasets.
+Three columns are expected: [sample, contig, value] where the value holds the assignment of train or test in every iteration.
+    - Check `pandas.concat()` to solve it

 ## Pending work

 - Verify data to publish in each process